sunfounder/sunfounder-uno-and-mega-kit/docs/source/mega2560/controlling_an_led_by_potentiometer.rst

     Serial.println(inputValue); //print inputValue

-**Serial.print():**\ Prints data to the serial port as human-readable ASCII text.
+* ``Serial.print()``: Prints data to the serial port as human-readable ASCII text.
 This command can take many forms.
 Numbers are printed using an ASCII character for each digit.
 Floats are similarly printed as ASCII digits, defaulting to two decimal places.
 Bytes are sent as a single character.
 Characters and strings are sent as is.

-**Serial.print():** Commandant takes the same forms as Serial.print(), but it is followed by a carriage return character (ASCII 13, or '\\r') and a newline character (ASCII 10, or '\\n').
+* ``Serial.println()``: Takes the same forms as Serial.print(), but it is followed by a carriage return character (ASCII 13, or '\\r') and a newline character (ASCII 10, or '\\n').

 **Map the values**